KaiMagnusMueller/kaimagnus.de/_posts/2020-08-20-destinations.md

 {% endcomment%}

-### About
+## About
 This project was created during summer semester 2020 together with [Martin Wehl](http://www.martinwehl.de) as part of our bachelor thesis in Interaction Design at HfG Schwäbisch Gmünd.
-The project was supervised by Marc Guntow and [Daniel Utz](http://www.danielutz.de).
+The project was supervised by Prof. Marc Guntow and [ Prof. Daniel Utz](http://www.danielutz.de).

 It is part of the goHfG startup program and was awarded the goAward in February 2021.
 More information and updates available at [www.build-destinations.com](www.build-destinations.com).